Representations and evaluation strategies for feasibly approximable functions: Introduction

 \section{Introduction}

 Consider the integration and maximisation functionals on the space \(\CI\) of univariate continuous functions over the compact interval $[-1,1]$:

 Both functionals constitute fundamental basic operations in numerical mathematics.
 They are considered to be easy to compute for functions that occur in practice.
 It was hence surprising that when Ko and Friedman \cite{KoFriedman} introduced a rigorous formalisation of computational complexity in real analysis and analysed the computational complexity of these functionals within this model, they found that both problems are computationally hard in a well-defined sense.
-They constructed an infinitely differentiable polytime computable function $f \colon [-1,1] \to \R$ such that the function $g(x) = \int_{-1}^x f(t) \mathrm{d}t$ is again polytime computable if and only if $\P = \sharp \P$, and the function $h(x) = \max_{t \in [-1, x]} f(t)$ is again polytime computable if and only if $\P = \NP$.
-Moreover, the real number $g(1) = \int_{-1}^1 f(t) \mathrm{d}t$ is polytime computable if and only if $\P = \PSPACE$, and the number $h(1) = \max_{t \in [-1,1]} f(t)$ is again polytime computable if and only if $\P_1 = \NP_1$.
+They constructed an infinitely differentiable polytime computable function $f_0 \colon [-1,1] \to \R$ such that the function $g(x) = \int_{-1}^x f_0(t) \mathrm{d}t$ is again polytime computable if and only if $\FP = \sharp \P$ and an infinitely differentiable polytime computable function $f_1 \colon [-1,1] \to \R$ such that the function $h(x) = \max_{t \in [-1, x]} f_1(t)$ is again polytime computable if and only if $\P = \NP$.
+Moreover, the real number $g(1) = \int_{-1}^1 f_0(t) \mathrm{d}t$ is polytime computable if and only if $\FP_1 = \sharp \P_1$, and the number $h(1) = \max_{t \in [-1,1]} f_1(t)$ is again polytime computable if and only if $\P_1 = \NP_1$.

 This obvious discrepancy between practical observations and theoretical predictions deserves further discussion.
 We will focus on two possible explanations for this observation: